 Provides investing strategies for a personal portfolio or even portfolios for your children if you have custodial accounts.
 The availability of retirement accounts and custodial accounts will depend on the specific plan you sign up for.5

-All plan levels come with access to the banking feature, allowing you to get paid up to two days early through direct deposits into your account.6 You’ll also have your Stock-Back® Card and, depending on your plan, an enhanced 2X Stock-Back®.7
+All plan levels come with access to the banking feature, allowing you to get paid up to two days early through direct deposits into your account.5 You’ll also have your Stock-Back® Card and, depending on your plan, get 1% Stock-Back® Rewards6.

 Life insurance is provided by Avibra, which is a partner of Stash.
 Its group life insurance coverage is available to US residents between the ages of 18 and 54.

-Minimum initial investment: $0 to open a Personal Portfolio, or a minimum of $5 to begin investing in a Smart Portfolio.
+Minimum initial investment: $0 to open a Personal Portfolio and Smart Portfolio.

 Available accounts: Individual taxable brokerage accounts, traditional and Roth IRAs, and custodial accounts.